Pre-symposium workshops are designed for board and staff teams. Workshops are limited to 25 people unless otherwise noted.

 New Federal Audit Regulations: Avoiding Compliance Pitfalls

 Rollie Munger, CPA, Senior Audit Manager, Sonnenberg and Company, CPAs and Leonard Sonnenberg, CPA, Managing Shareholder, Sonnenberg and Company, CPAs

 This presentation will address the new regulations that are going into effect this year, provide insight and tools for organizational staff to comply with federal regulations by discussing what policies, best practices and controls an organization needs to implement to ensure that federal regulations are being met.

 Learn about the State of Nonprofits (SoNP) Quarterly Index, which reports on six distinct indicators that have a direct impact on the economic health of San Diego’s nonprofit sector: public confidence, individual giving, volunteering, demand for services, nonprofit employment, and overall unemployment.
 After reviewing 14 quarters of longitudinal data on these indicators, there will be an interactive discussion of what strategies you and other San Diego nonprofits use to proactively and reactively respond to this data and other trends in the nonprofit sector.

 Beyond Generosity: The Logic Behind Donor Giving

-Jennifer A. Jones, research associate, Caster Family Center for Nonprofit and Philanthropic Research and faculty at USD and National University
+Jennifer A. Jones, graduate research associate, USD Caster Family Center for Nonprofit and Philanthropic Research; USD and National University faculty

 Emerging research indicates that philanthropic giving is often motivated and shaped by a donor’s developmental framework or action logic.
 Studies have shown that an individual’s action logic colors every decision they make, including when, where and how to offer a charitable donation.
 Discover the core action logics and how to understand how they work in practice.
 We will reflect upon the ways in which an understanding of this framework helps strengthen donor relations and upon the sacred responsibility that comes with nonprofit sector leadership.